New CD "High Tea for Poets" due this winter!

 What a year.
 The all-acoustic "High Tea for Poets" features 10 songs on death and change accompanied by The Virtual Strangers, a collection of stellar players from across the US: In addition to Jeff on vocals and acoustic guitars, there's David Dick on banjo, Sean Staples on mandolin, and Roger WIlliams on dobro, all from New England; from New York Alex Weiss Hills on accordion and piano; from North Carolina Susan Anderson on fiddle; and Hoosier Ron Kadish anchors on upright bass.
-Songs include Big Switch, Pareidolia, How I Became a Ghost, Fear, Indiana, I'm So Anxious (bluegrass take on Southside Johnny oldie!), Love at the Funeral, Remembrance Day, Sister Rosetta Goes Before Us (Sam Phillips cover), and Something New.
+Songs include Big Switch, Pareidolia, How I Became a Ghost, Fear, Indiana, I'm So Anxious (bluegrass take on Southside Johnny oldie!), Love at the Funeral, Remembrance Day, Something New, and Sister Rosetta Goes Before Us (Sam Phillips cover).
 For a preview, look for Pareidolia and How I Became a Ghost on the site player.

 "Ride" - The Bloomington Community Song